chiefaccelerators/horseradish-road/series-A Wheel Inside a Wheel/008-Lighting Out for the Territories/016-Breaking Down Heaven's Door (Storming Paradise).md

 ## Chapter End Notes

-Chapter End Notes

 some parts of this chapter i'm very happy with, others i'm eh about but hopefully it's an exciting one for you to read anyway haha. maybe at some point i'll go back and change the things i don't like but for now, it's here and that's what really matters.

 rip to phezzan's space elevator. the alliance plan to invade is already not going so hot, since they were planning to like, use that.

-god i'm so close to being done with this book. happy 1st birthday to LOftT btw\-\- I posted the first chapter a year ago today >.>
+god i'm so close to being done with this book. happy 1st birthday to LOftT btw\-\- I posted the first chapter a year ago today \>.\>

 an image that i wanted to include, but couldn't figure out how, would be like\-\- you know how if you hold a slinky up so that the bottom of it is stretched out and dangling, and then you let go of the top, the bottom doesn't start falling until all the tension has gone out of it? i would have love to orchestrate the space elevator doing that somehow but i couldn't work it in. anyway, just picture it in your heads for me anyway and i'll be satisfied